The Logical Expressiveness of Temporal GNNs via Two-Dimensional Product Logics: Related work

 \section{Related work}

 \paragraph{Temporal GNNs.} There exists a plethora of TGNN models \cite{LongaLSBLLSP23}, differing on representation and processing temporal graphs.
-There exists various classifications of TGNNs \cite{LongaLSBLLSP23}, but one of the main distinction is between snapshot-based models, where a temporal graph is given as a sequence of its timestamped snapshots \cite{HajiramezanaliH19, SankarWGZY20, MicheliT22, YouDL22, Cini_Marisca_Bianchi_Alippi_2023}, and event-based models, where a temporal graph is given as a sequence of events modifying the a graph structure \cite{XuRKKA20, rossi2020temporal, Luo22a}.
+There exist various classifications of TGNNs \cite{LongaLSBLLSP23}, but one of the main distinction is between snapshot-based models, where a temporal graph is given as a sequence of its timestamped snapshots \cite{HajiramezanaliH19, SankarWGZY20, MicheliT22, YouDL22, Cini_Marisca_Bianchi_Alippi_2023}, and event-based models, where a temporal graph is given as a sequence of events modifying the graph structure \cite{XuRKKA20, rossi2020temporal, Luo22a}.
 In this paper we focus on the snapshot-based TGNNs, but it is worth to observe that in many settings these two types of temporal graph representation can be translated into each other.
-Initial work on the expressive power of TGNNs has been conducted exploiting their relation to variants of the Weisfeiler-Lehman isomorphism test \cite{SouzaMKG22,WR24} and by directly comparing expressiveness of particular TGNNs architectures \cite{GR22,chen2023calibrate}.
+Initial work on the expressive power of TGNNs has been conducted exploiting their relation to variants of the Weisfeiler-Leman isomorphism test \cite{SouzaMKG22,WR24} and by directly comparing expressiveness of particular TGNN architectures \cite{GR22,chen2023calibrate}.
 However, to the best of our knowledge, no work has yet studied the expressive power of TGNNs from the perspective of logics.

 \paragraph{Logical expressiveness of static GNNs.} The seminal logical characterisation of (message-passing) GNNs established that the properties expressible both by GNNs and first-order logic coincide with those definable in graded modal logic \cite{BarceloKM0RS20}.
 Subsequent work moved beyond the assumption of first-order expressibility, aiming to identify logics that capture the full expressive power of GNNs.
 This line of research led to the introduction of logics such as the modal logic $\mathsf{K}^{\#}$ \cite{NunnSST24} and logics extended with Presburger quantifiers \cite{BenediktLMT24}.
-More recent results have provided logical characterisations of further GNN architectures using logics with quantised parameters \cite{ahvonen2024logical, SST25}.
+More recent results have provided logical characterisations of further GNN architectures using logics with quantised parameters \cite{ahvonen2024logical, SST25} or standard modal logics~\cite{grau2025correspondence}.
+There are also results on the logical expressiveness of GNNs extended with global readouts \cite{BarceloKM0RS20,hauke2025aggregate}.